ChengLong/ansible-vim/README.md

 	`ansible-playbook playbook.yml -i inventory.ini --ask-sudo-pass`

-2. If you are provisioning OSX, you should have 'homebrew' already installed.
-You don't need sudo
+2. If you are provisioning OSX, you should have `homebrew` already installed.
+You don`t need sudo

 Role Variables
 --------------